 Well folks – this was a complex and challenging subject to address, but as we see more of our customers buying both of these products (three if you counting our battery backup options), it’s important that all involved understand how the power is generated, where it goes when you plug in your car, and if you should try to charge your car up from your backup battery when the electric grid is down.

-Thanks for reading and feel free to contact us any time.
+Thanks for reading "Should I plan on Extra Solar Panels when I buy an EV" and feel free to contact us any time.

 Josh, DPI Solar